DRTFTv/MagniFinanceFullStackDeveloperVacancyChallenge_CSharp/README.md

-# Sistema Universidade - ASP.NET API (MVC) & ANGULAR 15.1.0
+### University System - ASP.NET API (MVC) & ANGULAR 15.1.0

 ## Backend - ASP.NET API (MVC)

-### Requisitos - ✅
+### Requirements - ✅
-* OS: Windows32 x64
+- OS: Windows32 x64
-* NET: 6.0
+- NET: 6.0

 ---

-### Executar - ⚡
+### Run - ⚡
-* Abra o repositório do projecto;
+1. Open the project repository.
-* Localize o arquivo "Start Backend.exe":
+2. Locate the file "Start Backend.exe":
-  * Observação: Este arquivo é um atalho do executável do projecto já compilado que se encontra na pasta ./Backend/bin/Release/net6.0/Backend.exe;
+   - Note: This file is a shortcut to the compiled project executable located in `./Backend/bin/Release/net6.0/Backend.exe`.
-* Execute-o.
+3. Run the file.

 ---

 ## Frontend - Angular 15.1.0

-### Requisitos - ✅
+### Requirements - ✅
-* OS: Windows32 x64
+- OS: Windows32 x64
-* NODE: 18.12.1
+- NODE: 18.12.1
-* NPM: 8.19.2
+- NPM: 8.19.2
-* Angular CLI: 15.0.5
+- Angular CLI: 15.0.5

 ---

-### Executar - ⚡
+### Run - ⚡

 #### Manual
-* Abra um terminal de código:
+1. Open a command-line terminal:
-  * Exemplo: CMD, Windows terminal, Windows PowerShell, etc;
+   - Examples: CMD, Windows Terminal, Windows PowerShell, etc.
-* Instale globalmente via o manejador de pacotes NPM o pacote *http-server*:
+2. Globally install the *http-server* package via NPM:
-  * Comando: $ npm install --global http-server ;
+   - Command: `$ npm install --global http-server`
-* Ainda no terminal, navegue até a pasta raiz do projeto;
+3. Navigate to the project's root folder in the terminal.
-* Inicie o servidor com o pacote instalado (*http-server*):
+4. Start the server with the installed package (*http-server*):
-  * Comando: $ http-server ./Frontend/build/ --cors
+   - Command: `$ http-server ./Frontend/build/ --cors`
-* Após o servidor ser iniciado, no terminal, em *Available on:* copie a última das três URLs de hospedagem listadas;
+5. After the server starts, in the terminal under *Available on:*, copy the last of the three listed hosting URLs:
- * Observação: A última deve ser seleccionada por questões de configuração de CORS, que forçam uma identificação:
+   - Note: The last one should be selected due to CORS configuration requirements.
-* Abra um navegador:
+6. Open a browser:
-  * Exemplo: Chrome, Edge, Brave, Opera, etc;
+   - Examples: Chrome, Edge, Brave, Opera, etc.
-* Cole a URL e pesquise.
+7. Paste the URL into the address bar and navigate to it.

-#### Automatizado via .bat
+#### Automated via .bat
-* Abra o repositório do projecto;
+1. Open the project repository.
-* Localize o arquivo "Start Frontend.bat";
+2. Locate the file "Start Frontend.bat":
-  * Observação: Este arquivo contém a parte de instalação e inicialização do servidor, especificamente os dois comando utilizados na etapa **Manual**.
+   - Note: This file automates the installation and initialization of the server, specifically the two commands used in the **Manual** process.
-* Após o servidor ser iniciado, no terminal, em *Available on:* copie a última das três URLs de hospedagem listadas:
+3. After the server starts, in the terminal under *Available on:*, copy the last of the three listed hosting URLs:
- * Observação: A última deve ser seleccionada por questões de configuração de CORS, que forçam uma identificação;
+   - Note: The last one should be selected due to CORS configuration requirements.
-* Abra um navegador:
+4. Open a browser:
-  * Exemplo: Chrome, Edge, Brave, Opera, etc;
+   - Examples: Chrome, Edge, Brave, Opera, etc.
-* Cole a URL e pesquise.
+5. Paste the URL into the address bar and navigate to it.

 ---